Querdos/ChallengeMe/README.md

 ## Introduction ##

+**WARNING**: The platform is not ready for production yet, please wait the first release

 At first, it was a school initiative project for a CTF (Capture the flag) platform.
 The goal is to provide a complete solution for persons or organizations who wants to organize CTF events.